FOOD&SPICES

 Kashmiri masala

-Kashmiri masala is the masala of the Kashmir region, in the far northwest of India, of the three masalas in our assortment apparently the fiest because of its fiery red color.
-This is due to the Kashmir chili, a chili that is more red than hot.
+Kashmiri masala is the masala from the Kashmir region, in the far northwest of India.
+Of the three masalas in our selection, it's apparently the fiest due to its fiery red color.
+This is due to the Kashmiri chili, a chili that is more red than hot.

-Kashmiri cuisine has many similarities with that of the neighboring region, Punjab.
+Kashmiri cuisine shares many similarities with that of its neighboring region, Punjab.
 Like Punjab, Kashmir is known for its tandoori.
-In Kashmir, too, rice is preferred over wheat, just like the south of India.
-Kashmir is the region in which the Mughal (Moors) have still left their traces of the Mughal cuisine.
-The Hindu population of Kashmir - mainly Brahmins, eat meat here, and with pleasure, just like the Muslim population.
-The meat, often lamb or chicken, is prepared in the form of korma with yogurt or milk and sprinkled with asafoetida, the yellow powder that some despise, while enthusiasts think of truffles.
-The use of asafoetida is said to distinguish Kashmiri Hindus from Muslims.
-The latter prefer garlic.
+In Kashmir, too, rice is preferred over wheat, much like southern India.
+Kashmir is the region where the Mughals (Moors) have left their mark on Mughal cuisine.
+The Hindu population of Kashmir—primarily Brahmins—eat meat here, and with relish, as do the Muslim population.
+The meat, often lamb or chicken, is prepared in the form of korma with yogurt or milk and sprinkled with asafoetida, the yellow powder that some despise, while others find reminiscent of truffles.
+The use of asafoetida is said to distinguish Hindus and Muslims, who prefer garlic.

 Smell and taste

-Kashmiri masala is warm and spicy and hot compared to garam masala, although a Kashmiri will often add more chilli to it.
-Dishes in which it is used include the sauces in which lamb meatballs (gushtaba) or fried potatoes (dum aloo) are served, and curries with lamb (such as rogan josh), chicken or paneer, and in vegetable dishes.
+Kashmiri masala is warm and spicy, and compared to garam masala, hotter, though Kashmiri people often like to add more chili.
+Dishes in which it is used include the sauces used with lamb meatballs (gushtaba) or fried potatoes (dum aloo), curries with lamb (such as rogan josh), chicken, or paneer, and vegetable dishes.

 Features:

-- traditional recipe: kashmir chili, coriander seeds, cumin, black pepper, cinnamon, coriander seeds, black cardamom, ginger, garlic, turmeric, bay leaf, fenugreek leaf
+pepper , cinnamon, coriander seeds, black cardamom, ginger, garlic, turmeric, bay leaf, fenugreek leaves

 Assortment